simon-tanna/SImonTanna_T1A2/README.md

 The colour palette used for the website head, footer, background and personal logo has been designed to reflex a calm yet professional feel to the site.
 Below is the palette used.

 ![Colour Palette](./ppt/colour_palette.png)

+### Accessibility

+To provide optimal accessibility to the website, all images, external links and embedded playlists feature alternative text.
+To ensure font compatability, all fonts have fall-back web safe alternatives.